pfansi/text-editor-app/README.md

 ## Git Repository

 I created a git repository folder that will host the finished project.
-The Repository will be found [here](https://github.com/pfansi/text-editor-app)
+The Repository will be found [here](https://github.com/pfansi/text-editor-app).

-## Application Deployed
+## Application Deployment

 The full-stack application has been delpoyed to Heroku.
-Please click on the following link to view the application. [click here]()
+Please click on the following link to view the application. [click here]().

 ## Description: